slobzheninov/TextViewWidth/README.md

 You can also set the width in units (the same way as you do in Glyphs preferences), in this case simply insert a number.
 To turn the plugin off, leave the input empty.
+When empty, it shows the current value as the placeholder.

 ## Known issues